X-SecNLP/Peacock-Feather/README.md

 # Oobleck, Gödel, Hairy Ball

-> **A Semantic Evolutionary Engine**:
-> *Exploring the non-Newtonian fluid of language, the incompleteness of lexicons, and the inevitable singularities of vector fields.*

 ## The Philosophy

 * **Oobleck:** Language is non-Newtonian.
 It resists when you strike it with rigid definitions but flows when you let it wander.
 This engine treats the latent space as a fluid to be navigated.